zeditor01/zowe_db2_tools/docs/103_deploy_ums.md

 000376          IZP.ZSSP.REG: list
 000377   useConfigmgr: true
 ```

+Once you are satisfied that the ZWEYAML is correctly configured, it can be used to generate all the installation workflow jobs with the desired customisations.

 ## 2.3 Execute the UMS installation workflows (including integration of zowe.yaml with UMS ZWEYAML.